Nearsoft/jobs/readme.md

 * Object oriented analysis and design using common design patterns
 * Understanding of established software development life cycles
 *	Excellent communication, organizational and problem-solving skills
-* Enjoy working collaboratively with a team, while also possessing a strong independent work ethic
+* Enjoy working in collaboration with a team, while also possessing a strong independent work ethic
-* Desire to continuously improve her/his craft of software development while adhering to best practices and standards
+* Motivation to continuously improve her/his craft of software development while adhering to best practices and standards

 ## iOS Engineer